Badwater Ultramarathon: Unassisted solo crossings

 In 1994, Scott Weber became the first runner to cross from the summit of Mount Whitney to Badwater course solo without a crew.
 He did so by pushing a 'baby-jogger' cart with his supplies going oasis to oasis (20-30 mi apart).
 Weber then continued on to complete 2 additional crossing with minimal support until being crewed full-time for the final 45 mi of this 438+ mile journey.

 Unassisted "self-contained" solo crossings

 In July 1999, Marshall Ulrich became the first runner to complete the 146 mi Badwater-to-Summit course without a crew or resupply, denying himself the use of artificial shade or outside aid of any kind.
-Starting with 225 lb of gear and water loaded in a modified baby jogger, he pushed and pulled the cart to the Whitney trail head, then continued on to the summit with a pack.
+Starting with 225 lb of gear and water loaded in a modified baby jogger, he pushed and pulled the cart to the Whitney trailhead, then continued on to the summit with a pack.
 He reached Whitney's summit in seventy seven hours and forty six minutes.

-In July 2004, Jeff Sauter became the second person to attempt a solo self-contained crossing under Marshall Ulrich's rules, and completed the 135 mile course to Whitney Portal in 72 hours, but succumbed to hypothermia on the way to the summit and failed to finish the 146 mile course.
+In July 2004, Jeff Sauter became the second person to attempt a solo self-contained crossing under Marshall Ulrich's rules, and completed the 135-mile course to Whitney Portal in 72 hours, but succumbed to hypothermia on the way to the summit and failed to finish the 146-mile course.